simonhammes/506-software-architecture/architecture.typ

   [DP3],
   [Schedule],
   [
-    Public Beta in Berlin in Q2 2025 \
+    Public beta in Berlin in Q2 2025 (Berlin is the only available location) \
     Launch in Germany, Austria and Switzerland in Q3 2025 ],
 )